Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 - _*Unraveling*_ - significantly damaging and degrading Sphere's phenomena or inflicting severe damage using the Sphere.

 ==== Master #d12 #d12
-- _*Making*_ - weaving phenomena out of pure Quintessence by combining Patterning Practices of Prime and another Sphere.
+- _*Making*_ - weaving phenomena out of pure Quintessence by combining Patterning Techniques of Prime and another Sphere.
-- _*Unmaking*_ - reducing a target to nothing by combining Unravelling Practices of Prime and another Sphere.
+- _*Unmaking*_ - reducing a target to nothing by combining Unravelling Techniques of Prime and another Sphere.

 === Spending Quintessence